 Also at this time the Holston Associated Libraries was formed, which provided King with an electronic cataloging system that linked its library with those of other regional colleges, thus greatly expanding access to reference and research materials.
 During the administration of President Stanislaw the largest financial campaign in the history of the school, for $12.5 million dollars, was launched, coming to a successful conclusion in 1998 with an over-subscription of $15 million dollars.

-In 1997, the Reverend Gregory Doty Jordan was elected president of King College, and his efforts have extended the work of his predecessors.
+In 1997, the Reverend Gregory Doty Jordan was elected president of King College; his efforts extended the work of his predecessors.
 Dr. Jordan and the Trustees undertook a year-long study, which resulted in the preparation of a comprehensive strategic plan for the future of King.
 The statement of purpose of the institution was clarified and made more explicit.
-Specific developments which have been undertaken since then include the redesign of the College's core curriculum, together with a totally new curricular calendar.
+Specific developments were undertaken to include the redesign of the College's core curriculum, together with a totally new curricular calendar.

 Major changes were made to the appearance of the campus.
 The adjoining golf course, which had been leased for years, was appropriated for College use and redesigned for new athletic fields, a new campus gate and entrance to the College, and for the construction of additional buildings in the near future.
 A new athletic Student Center Complex was dedicated in December 2002.
-The new complex seats 1,200 for convocations and sporting events.
-In addition, it houses an indoor running track, a weight training room, exercise space, a hospitality room, and faculty offices for athletic personnel.
+The new complex seated 1,200 for convocations and sporting events.
+In addition, the Student Center houses an indoor running track, a weight training room, exercise space, a hospitality room, and faculty offices for athletic personnel.

 A campaign for $50 million dollars, well beyond any former goal in the institution's history, was completed.
 This campaign positioned the College to play a significant role of service and leadership in the 21st century with the promise to fulfill and carry forward the vision laid down by its founders more than 130 years before.

 The Buechner Institute was founded at King College in 2007 in honor of writer and theologian Frederick Buechner.
-Through its thought-provoking lecture series, the Buechner Institute aims to address issues of faith and culture not only for the King community but for audiences throughout the region as well.
+Through its thought-provoking lecture series, the Buechner Institute aimed to address issues of faith and culture not only for the King community but also for audiences throughout the region.